Software requirements for Microsoft Dynamics CRM Server

 Exposing the Microsoft Dynamics CRM website to the Internet is not supported unless claims-based authentication is used and Microsoft Dynamics CRM is configured for IFD.

 Similarly, Outlook Anywhere (RPC over HTTP) is not supported as a solution to connect Dynamics CRM for Outlook to an on-premises deployment of Microsoft Dynamics CRM Server over the Internet.
 The on-premises deployment of Microsoft Dynamics CRM Server must be configured for IFD as described in the topic Configure IFD for Microsoft Dynamics CRM.

 In order for Microsoft Dynamics CRM for tablets to successfully connect to a new deployment of Microsoft Dynamics CRM Server, you must run a Repair of Microsoft Dynamics CRM Server on the server running IIS where the Web Application Server role is installed after the Internet-Facing Deployment Configuration Wizard is successfully completed.
 For repair instructions, see Uninstall, change, or repair Microsoft Dynamics CRM Server.

 The computer where Microsoft Dynamics CRM Server is installed must have access to a security token service (STS) service, such as Active Directory Federation Services (AD FS) federation server.
-Microsoft Dynamics CRM Server supports Active Directory Federation Services (AD FS) 2.0, 2.1, and 2.2 versions.
+Microsoft Dynamics CRM Server supports Active Directory Federation Services (AD FS) 2.0 (Windows Server 2008 and Windows Server 2008 R2), 2.1 (Windows Server 2012), and 3.0 (Windows Server 2012 R2) versions.